-- (a) the dutiable transaction relates to dutiable property that is primary production property; and - (b) a transferee who is liable to pay duty in respect of the dutiable transaction is a foreign person. - (2) In addition to the duty otherwise chargeable under Part 1, duty is also chargeable on the dutiable transaction at a rate of 1.5% of the dutiable value of the primary production property. - (2A) Despite subsection (2), if - (a) duty is chargeable under this section on a dutiable transaction; and - (b) the dutiable transaction is the result of a written agreement for sale that was entered into before 1 April 2020 - the duty chargeable on the dutiable transaction under subsection (2) is chargeable at a rate of 0.5% of the dutiable value of the primary production property.
+- (1) This section applies to a dutiable transaction if - - (a) the dutiable transaction relates to dutiable property that is primary production property; and - (b) a transferee who is liable to pay duty in respect of the dutiable transaction is a foreign person.

+- (2) In addition to the duty otherwise chargeable under Part 1, duty is also chargeable on the dutiable transaction at a rate of 1.5% of the dutiable value of the primary production property. - (2A) Despite subsection (2), if - (a) duty is chargeable under this section on a dutiable transaction; and - (b) the dutiable transaction is the result of a written agreement for sale that was entered into before 1 April 2020 - the duty chargeable on the dutiable transaction under subsection (2) is chargeable at a rate of 0.5% of the dutiable value of the primary production property.

-(3) Duty under subsection (2) is to be charged only on the proportion of the dutiable value of the primary production property that is the same as the proportion of the interest acquired in the primary production property by a foreign person or foreign persons.
+- (3) Duty under subsection (2) is to be charged only on the proportion of the dutiable value of the primary production property that is the same as the proportion of the interest acquired in the primary production property by a foreign person or foreign persons. - (4) Except as provided by Division 11 of Part 9 of the Local Government Act 1993, if a liability to duty arises under this section on a dutiable transaction that relates to land that is primary production property in accordance with section 30(a), that liability is a first charge on that land in priority to all mortgages, rates, charges, liens and encumbrances.

-Part 3A - Additional duty on certain dutiable transactions involving foreign persons s.
-30F
+s.
+30F Part 3A - Additional duty on certain dutiable transactions involving foreign persons